Skip to content

 You’re spoilt for choice when it comes to choosing a wine tour, so I’ll stick with two I’ve been on and enjoyed.

-My advice, if you have time, is to dedicate a whole day to this so you really get to relax and enjoy the experience.
+My advice is to dedicate a whole day to this, if you have time, so you can really relax and enjoy the experience.

 And I have a couple of great options for you.